-Use item you already have at home that float and practice hand-eye coordination to scoop them.
+Use items you already have at home that float and practice hand-eye coordination to scoop them.

-- Fill a large bin with water and the balls (or other floating toy).
+- Fill a large bin with water and the balls (or another floating toy).

 - Give your child the spoon and show them how to scoop.